rantology/rantology.github.io/README.md

         - Web
             - Now break on contact.
             - Snare now reduces movement speed by 66% and tapers off gradually over 2.5 seconds (up from 1.5 seconds)
-            - Webs now turn invisible, only fading into view at 5 meters or closer.
+            - Webs now turn invisible, only fading into view at 5 meters or closer
+            - The second placement point of a web now has slightly increased range
             - No longer parasite marines.
             - No longer appears in the kill-feed.
     - Lerk